-- R5540.12 In evaluating the threats created by an individual's long association with a Sustainability Assurance Engagement, a Firm shall give particular consideration to the roles undertaken and the length of an individual's association with the Sustainability Assurance Engagement or the Audit Engagement for the same client prior to the individual becoming a Key Sustainability Assurance Leader. - 5540.12 A1 There might be situations where the Firm, in applying the conceptual framework, concludes that it is not appropriate for an individual who is a Key Sustainability Assurance Leader to continue in that role even though the length of time served as a Key Sustainability Assurance Leader is less than seven years. - Cooling-off Period - R5540.13 If the individual acted as the Engagement Leader for seven cumulative years,52 the cooling-off period shall be five consecutive years. - R5540.14 Where the individual has been appointed as responsible for the Engagement Quality Review and has acted in that capacity for seven cumulative years,53 the cooling-off period shall be three consecutive years. - R5540.15 If the individual has acted as a Key Sustainability Assurance Leader other than in the capacities set out in paragraphs R5540.13 and R5540.14 for seven cumulative years, the cooling-off period shall be two consecutive years.
+- R5540.12 In evaluating the threats created by an individual's long association with a Sustainability Assurance Engagement, a Firm shall give particular consideration to the roles undertaken and the length of an individual's association with the Sustainability Assurance Engagement or the Audit Engagement for the same client prior to the individual becoming a Key Sustainability Assurance Leader. - 5540.12 A1 There might be situations where the Firm, in applying the conceptual framework, concludes that it is not appropriate for an individual who is a Key Sustainability Assurance Leader to continue in that role even though the length of time served as a Key Sustainability Assurance Leader is less than seven years.

+- R5540.13 If the individual acted as the Engagement Leader for seven cumulative years, 48 the cooling-off period shall be five consecutive years. - R5540.14 Where the individual has been appointed as responsible for the Engagement Quality Review and has acted in that capacity for seven cumulative years, 49 the cooling-off period shall be three consecutive years. - R5540.15 If the individual has acted as a Key Sustainability Assurance Leader other than in the capacities set out in paragraphs R5540.13 and R5540.14 for seven cumulative years, the cooling-off period shall be two consecutive years. - 5540.16 A1 The Leader rotation requirements in this section are distinct from, and do not modify, the cooling-off period required by ASQM 2 Engagement Quality Reviews as a condition for eligibility before the Engagement Leader can assume the role of Engagement Quality Reviewer.

-50 Refer to s324DA of the Corporations Act 2001 which specifies that the Australian Securities and Investments Commission may grant extensions.
+46 Refer to s324DA of the Corporations Act 2001 which specifies that the Australian Securities and Investments Commission may grant extensions.

-51 Refer to s324DA of the Corporations Act 2001 which specifies that the Australian Securities and Investments Commission may grant extensions.
+47 Refer to s324DA of the Corporations Act 2001 which specifies that the Australian Securities and Investments Commission may grant extensions.

-52 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
+48 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.

-53 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.
+49 Refer to s324DA of the Corporations Act 2001 which has more restrictive time-on requirements for audit partners of listed companies, listed registered schemes or registrable superannuation entities in Australia.